 Knowing the truth of His love ends every lie that says He does not love us, for He truly paid it all out of His immeasurable love for us.

-No one else loves us like God does, this is certain!
-May we each grow in knowing how God feels about us, that we also increasingly grow in passion for Him.
+No one else loves us like God does.
+May we grow in knowing the truth about who Jesus is and what He has done for us, so that we will grow in passion for Him.

 “Behold what manner of love the Father has bestowed on us, that we should be called children of God…” 1 John 3:1 (NKJV)